-System Action: The TRUE is disabled and the task abends with an AEY9 CICS abend code.
+System action: The TRUE is disabled and the task abends with an AEY9 CICS abend code.

-User Response: Correct the invalid socket function and retry.
+Operator response: Correct the invalid socket function and retry.

 The most probable errno is 10011 "INVALID SOCKET FUNCTION".
 If the socket function name appears correct, ensure that the application padded the function call with blanks.